 Enjoy some old-fashioned ice-skating fun at one of Colorado’s many outdoor rinks.
-For an urban setting, visit the rinks in Fort Collins or Boulder.
+For an urban setting, visit the rinks in Fort Collins or Denver.
 Both are located in lively pedestrian areas and are surrounded by charming shops and cafes.
 For a more mountainous venue, glide over to 40-acre Evergreen Lake, west of Denver, where you can spin on the ice and then cozy up to the fireplace in the rink’s warming hut.
-Keystone, Breckenridge, Beaver Creek, Vail and Crested Butte are also favorite spots for skate.
+Keystone, Breckenridge, Beaver Creek, Vail, Lake City and Crested Butte are also favorite spots for a skate.

 Horse-Drawn Sleigh Rides